Joy Spring

 "Joy Spring" is a 1954 jazz composition by Clifford Brown that became his signature work.
 The title was his pet name for his wife Larue.

 Early history

-Brown first recorded "Joy Spring" in a studio session led by him on August 6, 1954, at Capitol Recording Studios, in Los Angeles, with Harold Land (tenor sax), Richie Powell (piano), George Morrow (bass), and Max Roach (drums).
-They did two takes – 10877-3 and 10877-4.
+Brown first recorded "Joy Spring" in a studio session he led on August 6, 1954, at Capitol Recording Studios, in Los Angeles; with him on the session were Harold Land (tenor saxophone), Richie Powell (piano), George Morrow (bass), and Max Roach (drums).
+They made two takes: 10877-3 and 10877-4.